ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Definations.md

 |                  | Require you to create CloudWatch alarms for the scaling policies. <br />require you to specify the high and low thresholds for the alarms.<br />require you to define whether to add or remove instances, and how many, or set the group to an exact size. | Require you to create CloudWatch alarms for the scaling policies. <br />require you to specify the high and low thresholds for the alarms.<br />require you to define whether to add or remove instances, and how many, or set the group to an exact size. |                                                              |                                                              |

  **Cross-Zone Load Balancing**
-        allows every load balancer node to distribute requests across all  availability zones, although for the Network Load Balancer there are data transfer charges when this feature is enabled.
+	allows every load balancer node to distribute requests across all  availability zones, although for the Network Load Balancer there are data transfer charges when this feature is enabled. reduces the need to maintain equivalent numbers of instances in each enabled Availability Zone, and improves your application's ability to handle the loss of one or more instances. still recommended that you maintain approximately equivalent numbers of instances in each enabled Availability Zone for higher fault tolerance.

 **AWS ASG(Auto Scaling Group)**
 	\- The capacity of your ASG cannot go over the maximum capacity you have allocated during scale out events